 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

 Can you compost inside your house?

-In this blog post, I’ll share with you everything you need to know in order to start composting inside your apartment!
-We will go through 7 different types and ways!
+I’ll share with you everything you need to know to start composting inside your apartment.
+We will go through 7 composting ways.

 1. Why composting is important?

 2. What can you compost? ( And what you cannot)

 3. How do you compost kitchen waste in an apartment?
 (Guides for 7 different apartment composting methods)

 - Compost tumbler

 - Blender composting

 - + Including how to make your own compost bins indoor, in a small apartment